xrdesign/embodiedcode.net/docs/getting-started.md

 You should see the Popcorn example.
 Exlore the different nodes and try to ascertain what the system is doing.

 <img src="https://user-images.githubusercontent.com/1598545/158602214-f66c4d8a-5754-4125-9c87-ced0674ede96.png" width=400>

-In the top right, there is a drop down menu that allows you to filter your applications.
-By default it is set to "All Applications".
-This is misleading.
-Click the dropdown, and filter by "Uknown Sources".